 Cell Lines and Materials

 All ALK+ ALCL and Jurkat cells were culture in RPMI 1640 medium (Invitrogen, Carlsbad, CA).
-HEK 293 and 293T cells was maintained in high glucose DMEM.
-Medium for these cells were supplemented with 10% fetal bovine serum and 1% penicillin and streptomycin (Invitrogen, Carlsbad, CA).
-All doxycycline inducible stable cell lines were maintained in 10% tetracycline approved fetal bovine serum (Clonetech, Mountain View, CA, USA), 1% penicillin and streptomycin and 0.5 µg/ml puromycin (Sigma-Aldrich, St. Louis, MO, USA).
-All cells were maintained in 5% CO2 atmosphere at 37 °C. Thiostrepton and doxorubicin were purchased from Sigma-Aldrich.
+HEK 293 and 293T cells were maintained in high glucose DMEM.
+Media was supplemented with 10% fetal bovine serum, and 1% penicillin and streptomycin (Invitrogen, Carlsbad, CA).
+All doxycycline inducible stable cell lines were maintained in 10% tetracycline approved fetal bovine serum (Clonetech, Mountain View, CA, USA), 1% penicillin and streptomycin, and 0.5 µg/ml puromycin (Sigma-Aldrich, St. Louis, MO, USA).
+All cells were maintained in a 5% CO2 atmosphere at 37 °C. Thiostrepton and doxorubicin were purchased from Sigma-Aldrich.

 Immunohistochemistry

 Immunohistochemical analysis was performed as described previously (16).
-For the six ALK+ ALCL patient tumor sections, the anti-FOXM1 rabbit antibody (1:500, Abcam, #207298) was used.
-For ALK+ ALCL transgenic mouse sections, the anti-FOXM1 mouse antibody (1:500, SC, #376471) was used.
+For the six ALK+ ALCL patient tumor sections, an anti-FOXM1 rabbit antibody (1:500, Abcam, #207298) was used.
+For ALK+ ALCL transgenic mouse sections, an anti-FOXM1 mouse antibody (1:500, SC, #376471) was used.
 Heat induced epitope retrieval was performed by microwaving in Tris-EDTA buffer, pH 9.0 for 20 minutes.
-Reactive tonsils tissue were used as a negative control.
+Reactive human tonsil sections were used as a negative control.

 Cell Viability